Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/captable-properties-captable---objectsconvertibleschemajson-array-object---convertible.md

 ## default_conversion_rights

-Type representation of one converstion right for shares of this stock class or series to convert to another class.
-Stock Classes may have many StockClassConversionRights.
+Type representation of a conversion right from one security into a StockClass.

 `default_conversion_rights`